keldefrawy/keldefrawy.github.io/index.md

 * More details in [resume](https://keldefrawy.github.io/karim_resume.pdf) (updated in December 2019)

-# Projects and Publications
+# Publications and Projects
 * My publications can be found [here](https://keldefrawy.github.io/) or on [Google Scholar](http://bit.ly/2KIZaWF).
-* More details about my projects and related publications on [ResearchGate](http://bit.ly/37tOPHZ).
+* More details about my projects and the related publications on [ResearchGate](http://bit.ly/37tOPHZ).

 # Contact